MRU-COMP4630/w26/lectures/01-data/01-intro.md

 - Yes, AI can do a lot of what I'm asking for in this course
 - No, I do not want to read about what AI "thinks"
-- :question: What do you think is an appropriate use?
+- ❓ What do you think is an appropriate use?

 ---